p82maavd/MIML/readme.md

-# miml: Multi Instance Multi Label Learning Library for Python
+# miml: Multi-Instance Multi-Label Learning Library for Python
-The aim of the library is to ease the development, testing and comparison of classification algorithms for multi-instance multi-label learning (MIML).
+The aim of the library is to ease the development, testing, and comparison of classification algorithms for multi-instance multi-label learning (MIML).

 ## Table of Contents